AngelaYu-3/AngelaYu-3/README.md

 If any of the above points pique your interest, reach out at yuangela12@gmail.com

-Thank you for stopping by :)
+Thanks for stopping by :)
 ___

 (to consider some of my initial thoughts in regards to society + technology,